DarrachBarneveld/Project3-CodeInstitute/README.md

 Credit to [Dr Angela Yu](https://www.udemy.com/course/100-days-of-code/) and 100 days of Python for a greater understanding of error handling in python.

-Credit to [Pylint](https://pylint.readthedocs.io/en/stable/) for helping me to indent and format code, document functions and modules and to follow python best practices.
+Credit to [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) for helping me to indent and format code, document functions and modules and to follow python best practices.

-Credit to [Pylint](https://pylint.readthedocs.io/en/stable/) for helping me to indent and format code, document functions and modules and to follow python best practices.
+Credit to [Thomas & Asclepius](https://stackoverflow.com/questions/8022530/how-to-check-for-valid-email-address) for helping create a basic python email validator function.

 [Back to Table of Contents](#table-of-contents)